9,077 total views, 1 views today

-Let’s take the example of a typical website home page – this will have left navigation, top navigation, header, footer, and the actual content.
+Let’s take the example of a typical website home page.
+This will have left navigation, top navigation, a header, a footer, and the actual content.

-In traditional HTML or asp.net application, we’ll develop this using some sort of left/right, header, footer, or some sort of section or panel controls but in reacting to each section of the page we need to develop a separate component for the said scenario we need to have left navigation, top navigation, header, footer, and actual content “component” respectively.
+In a traditional HTML or Asp.net application, we’ll develop this using some sort of left/right, header, footer, or some sort of section or panel controls, but in reacting to each section of the page, we need to develop a separate component.
+For the said scenario, we need to have left navigation, top navigation, header, footer, and an actual content “component,” respectively.

 Reactjs components – A real-time example of a component – any website home page (React JS Tutorial)

 Reactjs components – React Component Types (React JS Tutorial)